Board

 Anna-lee Dewes

-I am part of this board because I see the real value of this service to our community and I am proud to support the passionate staff of BAIS in their running of this essential service.
+As a teacher I have seen families struggle through the financial implications of things like unemployment, sudden health crises and separation.
+It is reassuring to know that we have his service available for them.
+I am part of this board because I see the real value of this service to our community and I am proud to lead our committed and knowledgeable board, in supporting the passionate staff of BAIS, in their running of this essential service.

 Kate Flannery